Do I have to pay deductibles and copayments for essential health benefits?

 When can I sign up for health insurance?

-You can shop for coverage on the ACA Health Insurance Marketplace to find a plan that meets the requirements of the Affordable Care Act (ACA).
+You can shop for coverage on the ACA Health Insurance Marketplace during Open Enrollement to find a plan that meets the requirements of the Affordable Care Act (ACA).
+Open Enrollment is November 1, 2021 through January 15, 2022.
+You can apply for Medicaid any time of the year.

 Please note that there are Special Enrollment Periods (SEP) that will allow you to purchase health insurance outside of the annual open enrollment period.